protofire/solhint/docs/shareable-configs.md

 ## Creating your own shareable config

 Shareable configs are regular npm packages.
-There are only two confitions:
+There are only two conditions:

 - The name of the package must start with `solhint-config-`
 - The package must export a regular object with the same structure as a regular configuration object (i.e. the one in your `.solhint.json`).